-In my mind, this song is the face of Tally Hall.
-To be fair, that's probably largely because of the music video.
+To me, this song is the face of Tally Hall.
+To be fair, that's probably because of the music video.
 (Which is unparalleled in my mind, by the way.
 Every frame is a masterpiece and it's information-packed without being overwhelming.
 It's kind of a perfect introduction to the band.
 10/10, worth getting beat up after dusk in a public park for.)

 Despite being diametrically opposed on the color wheel, red and green tie have some interesting songwriting similarities.
 The cryptic, wandering, atmospheric lyrics (though red's word choice goes disorientingly complex where green goes eerily simple) and different "movements" within a song are on display here.
-I've heard the lyrics described as "like predictive text wrote them", but after seeing an early version of the lyrics I feel like their robotic effect might be the result of editing them to sound more impersonal.
+I've heard the lyrics described as "predictive-text-like", but after seeing an early version of the lyrics I feel like their robotic effect might be the result of editing them to sound more impersonal.
 Notable changes I spotted:

 we can go and take a walk or something like that

 if it snows or pours or birds (???) from the sky i'll give you my hat

 he never liked to run or walk or sleep or eat

 he even thought that everybody thought that he's some kind of freak